 4. The “radical whigs” were most opposed to, and feared, (127)

 E. the arbitrary power of the monarchy

-5. The British Crown’s right to use the royal veto over colonial legislation (128)
+5. The British Crown’s (officially the King, but actually often the Prime Minister acting on the King’s behalf) right to use the royal veto over colonial legislation (128)

 A. was opposed by many members of the British Parliament.

 B. prohibited colonists from participating in the Atlantic slave trade.